 - It gives patients the potential for high-definition vision and better outcomes for glare, sensitivity, and halos at night.

-Some doctors still use traditional LASIK technology but Dr. Manger uses All-Laser Custom LASIK because he knows that everyone’s eyes are unique.
-He has two kinds of LASIK- the VISX Star 4 with Iris Registration and the Allegretto Wavelight.
+Some doctors still use traditional LASIK technology but Dr. Manger uses All-Laser Custom NASA LASIK because he knows that everyone’s eyes are unique.
+Dr. Manger has 8 different lasers and two kinds of LASIK technology treatment lasers — the VISX Star 4 with Iris Registration and the Allegretto Wavelight.
 Both have the most advanced eye trackers which means that the laser beam is focused on your pupil the whole time.
 The expertise of Dr. Manger and his use of both the VISX Star 4 and Iris Registration result to a safe, successful vision correction that is unique for your needs.
-With an Orange County LASIK surgery, you get the most advanced LASIK technology and one of the most experienced eye surgeons in the United States.
+With an Orange County NASA LASIK surgery, you get the most advanced LASIK technology and one of the most experienced eye surgeons in the United States.